The internet is full of talk about toxic people. Searching for “toxic person” yields 295 million hits on Google. That’s a whole lotta toxicity.

 Now that we’ve seen some of what people are saying about toxic people, is the whole concept valid in the first place?

-Human beings are multidimensional, and the idea of labelling a person in their entirety as toxic doesn’t make sense.
-The concept is very ill-defined, and seems to mean whatever the person talking about it thinks it means; as a result, not everyone’s talking about the same thing.
+Human beings are multidimensional, and the idea of labelling a person in their entirety as toxic just doesn’t make sense.
+The concept itself is very ill-defined, and seems to mean whatever the person talking about it thinks it means; as a result, not everyone’s talking about the same thing.

-While there could be toxic behaviours or relationships, the toxic person concept seems to cast a much broader net, so suddenly you’ve got people with mental illness lumped into a category alongside people who choose, for whatever reason, to engage in behaviours that are harmful to others.
+While there could absolutely be toxic behaviours or relationships, the toxic person concept seems to cast a much broader net, so suddenly you’ve got people with mental illness lumped into a category alongside people who choose, for whatever reason, to engage in behaviours that are harmful to others.

 Negativity is a major theme in the articles I looked at.
 While there was some reference to people who are negative about you and put you down, there was also plenty of talk about people who are negative about themselves and the world.